 A Policy-Based Approach

-Put simply, a policy is a rule for how to act in certain when certain constraints are met.
+Put simply, a policy is a rule for how to act when certain constraints are met.
 In Lifecycle, a policy tells Lifecycle what to do when an aspect of a component meets a specified condition.
 Some example conditions are the component’s age, CVSS score of a discovered vulnerability, or the obligations from the component’s license.
 Policies can be scoped into a set of application categories, allowing organizations to create policies for specific situations.
 This allows experts to set policies related to their area of expertise without worrying about interfering with another group’s priorities.

-Nexus Lifecycle can also be configured to take a few different actions when it detects a violation during a scan.
+Sonatype Lifecycle can also be configured to take a few different actions when it detects a violation during a scan.
 It can warn the user, block/fail the build, or just record this information in a report.
 Each Lifecycle policy is also assigned a threat score.
 This allows teams to compare the relative risk of a violation even if they are in different domains, such as comparing the severity of a legal policy violation with a security violation.
 Individual policies are simple rules, but a large collection of simple rules create nuanced criteria for assessing and handling components.

 By default, Lifecycle comes with a set of reference policies designed to meet most customers' governance requirements.
 The reference policies act as a base template for organizations and can be customized to meet your specific needs.
 These reference policies let teams begin managing components with Lifecycle before determining exactly how their specific organization wants to govern components.